TNA News: Impact Star Suffers Serious Injury During Match, Undergoes Life-Saving Surgery

 Wrestling may be scripted and the outcomes may already be known, but the action and injuries are very real and can endanger the lives of those in the ring.
-TNA Impact Wrestling star Michael Paris aka Zema Ion aka DJ Z suffered a serious injury while wrestling in Mexico this week and it was not only bad enough to go to the hospital but bad enough to require an emergency surgery that may have saved his life.
+Impact Wrestling star Michael Paris, aka Zema Ion, aka DJ Z, suffered a serious injury while wrestling in Mexico this week and it was not only bad enough to send him to the hospital, but bad enough to require an emergency surgery that may have saved his life.

 As reported by Wrestling Inc., DJ Z was wrestling on Thursday for Konnan’s Crash promotion in Mexico City when the injury occurred.
 He ended up taking a 450 splash which left him on the mat not moving at all and everyone knew that something was wrong.